 - Title of project and short abstract of research project (max 500 words) detailing the background, aims and objectives, research question and methods;

 - Proof of registration with an academic institution; and

 - 5. References from the supervisor(s) of the applicant.
 The referee’s title and academic status should be clearly indicated in this (with official rubber-stamp).
 These should be confidential (in sealed envelopes) and should be recent-dated.
 It may also be emailed by the supervisor.

 Applications will only be received between 15 July 2019 and 31 August 2019 and must be addressed to -

 or email to Karlien Pienaar on Email: firstname.lastname@example.org

 Contact: 012- 481 2097

-Successful candidates will be contacted by the latest on 5 December, for a possible face-to-face or electronic interview in this regard.
+Successful candidates will be contacted by the latest on 10 November 2019 for an interview (in person or linked electronically).